Ex-Atlanta officer who killed Rayshard Brooks granted bond

 An autopsy found Brooks was shot twice in the back.

-Prior to the judge’s bond ruling on Tuesday, one of Rolfe’s attorneys, Noah Pines, denied the district attorney’s accusations that Rolfe kicked Brooks after shooting him and shouted “I got him!”
+During Tuesday’s hearing, one of Rolfe’s attorneys, Noah Pines, denied the district attorney’s accusations that Rolfe shouted “I got him!” and kicked Brooks after shooting him.
 Pines called on Fulton County District Attorney Paul Howard to release video of the alleged kick.
+Howard had made the allegations when he announced the charges five days after Brooks’ death.

 Rolfe was fired shortly after the shooting and the other officer, Devin Brosnan, was placed on desk duty.
 The police chief stepped down less than 24 hours after the shooting.

-Rolfe, 27, now faces 11 charges in all.
-Felony murder is punishable by a minimum sentence of life in prison.
-Brosnan, 26, is charged with aggravated assault and violating his oath.
+Rolfe now faces 11 charges in all.
+Felony murder is punishable by a minimum sentence of life in prison, with or without the possibility of parole.
+Brosnan, 26, is charged with aggravated assault and violating his oath and is free on bond.

 Lawyers for both men have said their actions were justified.

+Rucker had asked the judge to deny bond, but when she asked what bond would be reasonable if she chose to grant one, he said $1 million with a string of conditions.

+Rucker argued that Brooks was running away and posed no threat when he was shot in the back.

-In a statement, attorneys for the family of Brooks said they were “disappointed” by the judge’s ruling, but said it was “just one step in the long quest for justice for Rayshard.”
+In a statement, attorneys for Brooks’ family said they were “disappointed” by the judge’s ruling, but said it was “just one step in the long quest for justice for Rayshard.”

 “Rather than looking at this process as a series of ‘wins’ or ‘losses,’ it’s imperative that we continue to push for systemic change within our criminal justice system,” attorneys L. Chris Stewart and Justin Miller said.
 “From hate crime laws being passed to increasing oversight of members of law enforcement, our job is to ensure that positive change comes from this tragic situation.”